nebulr/connect-mysql2/README.md

-# connect-mysql
+# connect-mysql2

 This is a simple MySQL backed session store for connect.

-It uses the [node-mysql](https://github.com/felixge/node-mysql) module already installed in your project to establish and pool connections.
+It uses the [node-mysql2](https://github.com/sidorares/node-mysql2) module already installed in your project to establish and pool connections.

 ## Upgrading